MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 The ConnectionUri parameter specifies the connection endpoint for the remote Exchange Online PowerShell session.
 The following Exchange Online PowerShell environments and related values are supported:

 - Microsoft 365 or Microsoft 365 GCC: Don't use this parameter.
-The required value is `https://outlook.office365.com/powershell-liveid/`, but that's also the default value, so you don't need to use this parameter for these environments.
+The required value is `https://outlook.office365.com/powershell-liveid/`, but that's also the default value, so you don't need to use this parameter.
 - Office 365 Germany: `https://outlook.office.de/PowerShell-LiveID`
 - Office 365 operated by 21Vianet: `https://partner.outlook.cn/PowerShell`
 - Microsoft 365 GCC High: `https://outlook.office365.us/powershell-liveid`